Random note #1: I find it irrationally annoying to write "mom" instead of "mum". I like my U's, okay?

 So, so much.

-They said it was good to feel sad, that he should always cherish her memory.
-They said it would take time.
-And he knew he was getting better.
-But sometimes, he would be mucking around with Charles or eating dinner with his dad and something would happen and that painful, incredible emptiness would flare up red and raw all over again.
-He always came here thinking it would help, thinking that just being here, close to her, would somehow fill the hole left in his heart.
+They said it was good to feel sad.
+They said it would take time to heal, to move on, and that he should always cherish her memory.
+And, when he considered it, he knew he was getting better.
+But sometimes, he'd be mucking around with Charles or eating dinner with his dad and something would happen, something completely innocent and that painful, incredible emptiness would flare up red and raw, all over again.
+Afterwards, he always came to the cemetery thinking it would help, thinking that just being here, close to her, would somehow fill the hole in his heart.

 It never did.
-It was all he could do to try.
+But he had to try.

-The locket was cold in his hands.
+The locket was chilly in his hands.
 Silver, glinting in the starlight.

-And every day, you forget something else about her, what her hair felt like, how she laughed, some other golden memory.
+And every day, you forget something else about her.
+What her hair felt like, how she laughed.
+Some other golden memory.
 So you try to remember.
-You keep it around your neck and feel it against your chest and hope it'll somehow keep her near.
+You keep it hanging round your neck and feel it against your chest and hope it'll somehow keep her near.
 You keep trying to hold onto her even though she's gone forever.
 Is that so wrong?
 He clicked the locket open and held it up to his face, stared at the tiny photo inside.